 This market sizing approach leads to following projections for Enron Credit revenues:

 (ii) Secondly, Enron has consistently and successfully entered new markets and managed to claim a significant, if not dominant position, for itself.
-As a result, Enron’s track record in building new businesses has been used as a second benchmark to determine the growth rate for Fixed Bankruptcy Payments.
+As a result, Enron’s track record in building new businesses has been used as a second benchmark to determine the growth rate for Digital Bankruptcy Swaps.

 The following table shows selected business that Enron has started in the past decade and the average growth rate for each of those businesses over the first few years.